Aptakisic-Tripp Community Consolidated School District 102: Junior High

+Meridian and Aptakisic are both Apple-distinguished schools, due to their use of technology like iPads in class.

 History

 The district was originally split into the Aptakisic School and the Tripp School during the 19th century and first half of the 20th century.
 Due to the growth of the city of Buffalo Grove, the schools united into one in the 1960s.
 Along with a united district came a brand-new school.
-By the 1970s, the school was unable to handle the growing city and the school was torn down and the Aptakisic School replaced it.
+By the 1970s, the school was unable to handle the growing city, so it was torn down and replaced by Aptakisic School.
 By 1981, grades K-5 began going to the new Pritchett Elementary School.
 In the late 1980s, Tripp Middle School was built serving grades 3–5, at which point Pritchett Elementary served only grades K-2.
-Aptakisic School was then a junior high serving grades 6, 7, and 8.
-By 1994, Meridian Middle School was built to handle grade 5 and 6, while Tripp Elementary School became an elementary school serving K-4, alongside Pritchett.
+Aptakisic School was then a junior high serving grades 6-8.
+By 1994, Meridian Middle School was built to handle grades 5 and 6, while Tripp Elementary School became an elementary school serving K-4, alongside Pritchett.

 Expansion during 2017-2018 brought many changes.
 The district office that was a part of AJHS building moved to a neighboring building.
 The old district office was redesigned to be the sixth grade classrooms.
 A new wing was built for music, art, Spanish, band and orchestra.
 An Early Childhood wing was built for Meridian.
 Fourth grades from Tripp and Pritchett were moved to Meridian.
 Sixth grade moved to AJHS from Meridian.
 Tripp and Pritchett became K-3 schools.

-In Fiction
+All projects were funded by a $18 million bond, approved in 2018 by the Board of Education.

+During the COVID-19 pandemic, D102 remained remote in operations and utilized online technology to facilitate learning.
+In July 2020, it was announced that students would remain in fully remote learning at least through Oct.
+5 of that year.

+For the 2021–2022 school year, the district began operating in a hybrid capacity, with some classes fully remote, some virtual, and some a mix of the two.

+In 2023, a new wing designated specifically for STEM was built out of half of the District Office, and in the summer of 2024, a link was built between Aptakisic Junior High School and the new science wing.
+The link was originally announced to be located underground, but it was built above ground.
+In 2025, construction of a new gym (dubbed the “Mega Gym” by students) was completed at Aptakisic, and a parking lot was put in where Aptakisic Park was.
+As of late 2024, the STEM (science) wing was primarily designated for science classes and after-school STEM clubs.